 - Compulsory testing environments and algorithm source code stores for automated trading systems

 An increasing number of other countries and bodies are looking into the risks posed by automated systems.
-As a result, there could be an increase in high-frequency day trading rules and regulations in the UK, Australia, Europe, Canada and India in coming years.
+As a result, there could be an increase in high-frequency day trading rules and regulations in the UK, Australia, Europe, Canada and India in the coming years.

 Day trading rules and regulations become slightly confusing in that there is no universal global approach.
 Instead, regulation is in force on a local level, with each brokerage applying for regulation in a specific location.